Stanley Tucci

 Actor, director, screenwriter & producer

-A little over thirty years ago, we could see for the first time on the screen a face that would quickly become a "face" of American cinema: a protruding jaw, bright eyes ...
-Such are the features of the young Stanley Tucci when he appears for the first time in The Honor of the Prizzi.
-To be directed by the great John Huston for his first steps as an actor is a rare privilege, and it will take only a short time for the budding actor to be noticed and impose himself in the cinematographic landscape.
+A little over thirty years ago, we got our first glimpse on screen of a face that was soon to become a "face" of American cinema: a protruding jaw, lively eyes...
+These were the characteristic features of young Stanley Tucci when he first appeared in The Prizzi's Honor.
+It was a rare privilege to be directed by the great John Huston for his acting debut, and it didn't take long for the budding actor to make his mark on the cinematic landscape.

-With more than eighty films to his credit, he is a master in the art of playing the darkest characters, sometimes a murderer in Alan J. Pakula's The Pelican Case, sometimes a serial killer in Peter Jackson's Lovely Bones, but also a crooked prosecutor in Barbet Schroeder's Kiss of Death or a gangster in Sam Mendes' Paths of Perdition.
-Most recently, he brilliantly played a lawyer in search of the truth in Tom McCarthy's Spotlight .
-Far from limiting himself to dramas, he also explores lighter registers and reveals his comedic potential in films such as Steven Spielberg's The Terminal or Woody Allen's Harry in all his states.
+With over eighty films to his credit, he is a master at playing the darkest of characters, from murderer in Alan J. Pakula's The Pelican Affair to serial killer in Peter Jackson's Lovely Bones, from crooked prosecutor in Barbet Schroeder's Kiss of Death to gangster in Sam Mendes' Paths of Perdition.
+Most recently, he played a brilliant lawyer searching for the truth in Tom McCarthy's Spotlight .
+Far from confining himself to dramas, he also explores lighter registers, revealing his comedic potential in films such as Steven Spielberg's The Terminal and Woody Allen's Harry in all his states.

-The American Film Festival will pay tribute to him in his presence.
+The American Film Festival will be paying tribute to him, in his presence.